Pylons/pyramid/docs/glossary.rst

      *Middleware* is a :term:`WSGI` concept.
 It is a WSGI component that acts both as a server and an application.
 Interesting uses for middleware exist, such as caching, content-transport encoding, and other functions.
-See `WSGI.org
+See `WSGI documentation
      <http://wsgi.readthedocs.org/en/latest/>`_ or `PyPI
-     <https://pypi.python.org/pypi>`_ to find middleware for your application.
+     <https://pypi.org/>`_ to find middleware for your application.

    pipeline
      The :term:`PasteDeploy` term for a single configuration of a WSGI